icapps/coding-guidelines/iOS/Swift/README.md

 let myClass = MyModule.UsefulClass()
 ```

 ## Spacing

-* Indent using tabs, it really looks better.
+* Indent using _tabs_, it really looks better.
 Be sure to set this preference in Xcode as shown below:

   ![Xcode indent settings](Screenshots/indentation.png)